vignolin/IoT-Box/README.md

 ### Wireless Communication²:
 This a feature requested by my mother so she can communicate with me while I'm at my office.
 The communication is currently made between 2 NRF24L01 radio modules and the speaker¹ can play a music (and, in the future, live mic sounds) to warn something to one side of the communications that can send other signal to stabilish conection.

+## 📍
+In this repository you'll find the codes for each feauture plus the hole integrated code for the Arduino UNO R3;